susannahbw/susannahbw.github.io/_pages/opportunities.md

 ## Open positions
 Open positions will be advertised here when they are available.
 You can also <a href="https://www.durham.ac.uk/staff/susannah-l-bourne-worster/" class="textlink">{{"contact Susannah"}}</a> directly to enquire about possible upcoming positions that are not yet listed.

-**We are currently recruiting** for a postdoctoral researcher to join our group in exploring how the photodynamic properties of photosynthetic pigments are optimised by their protein environment.
-The post is for 2.5 years, ideally starting early in the new year.
-The deadline for applications is 15th October.
-Further information about the post and how to apply can be found <a href="https://durham.taleo.net/careersection/du_ext/jobdetail.ftl?job=25001302&tz=GMT%2B01%3A00&tzname=Europe%2FLondon" class="textlink">{{"here"}}</a>.

 ## Postdoctoral research fellowships
 We are keen to support enthusiastic individuals to apply for independent postdoctoral research fellowships hosted in our group.
 If you would like to explore this option please <a href="https://www.durham.ac.uk/staff/susannah-l-bourne-worster/" class="textlink">{{"email Susannah"}}</a>
  with a CV and a brief description of your research interests.
 We will offer support to design a suitable project and craft a competitive application.
 Some potential fellowship schemes are listed below but other opportunities suited to your specific project and background may also be available: